realworldocaml/book/book/gadts/README.md

 - : char option = Some 'B'
 ```

-But there are distinct limits to how far you can take this approach.
+But this approach is limited to simple dependencies between input and
+output types that correspond concretely to how data flows through your
+code.
+Sometimes you want a function's return value to depend on the
+arguments passed to it in less constrained ways.

-For example, what if we wanted to create a version of `find` that is
+For a concrete example, let's say we wanted to create a version of
-configurable in terms of how it handles the case of not finding an
+`find` that is configurable in terms of how it handles the case of not
-item.
-There are three different behaviors you might want: you could
+finding an item.
+There are three different behaviors you might want:
-throw an exception, you could return `None`, or you could fill it in
+you could throw an exception, you could return `None`, or you could
+return a default value.

-with a default.
-Let's see what happens if we try to write a find
+Let's try to write sucha function without GADTs.
+First, we create a
-function that does this without GADTs.

-First, we can create a variant type that represents the three possible
+variant type that represents the three possible behaviors.
-behaviors.

 ```ocaml env=main
 module If_not_found = struct